San Martín Line

 The San Martín line is a 70 km, 22-station commuter rail service in the metropolitan area of Buenos Aires, Argentina.
-The San Martín line operates from the city-centre terminus of Retiro north-west to Doctor Cabred in Luján Partido along a broad gauge line built by the British-owned Buenos Aires and Pacific Railway.
+The San Martín line operates from the city-centre terminus of Retiro station north-west to Doctor Cabred in Luján Partido along a broad gauge line built by the British-owned Buenos Aires and Pacific Railway.

-The line is currently operated by State-owned company Operadora Ferroviaria Sociedad del Estado (SOFSE) after the Government of Argentina rescinded the contract with former operator Corredores Ferroviarios in March 2015.
+The line is currently operated by the state-owned company Operadora Ferroviaria Sociedad del Estado (SOFSE) after the Government of Argentina rescinded the contract with former operator Corredores Ferroviarios in March 2015.
 Passenger numbers in 2015 beat historical records for the line, which has been largely attributed to the newer rolling stock and refurbished stations.

 History

 Background

 The first line had been built and operated by the Buenos Aires and Pacific Railway, a British-owned company.
 The original projects included a railway to connect Argentina and Chile, but instead the BAPR focused on getting access to Buenos Aires.
 When the Government of Argentina granted concession to build the line, the company opened a 100-km length Mercedes−Palermo segment.